YanivZl/DeliveryApp/README.md

 	1. Open CMD and go to this directory and install the node packages with "npm install".
 	2. In the CMD run command "pip install Flask".
-	3. run command "pip install Flask-Cors".
+	3. Run command "pip install Flask-Cors".
-	4. run command "pip install pymongo".
+	4. Run command "pip install pymongo".
-	5. run command "pip install dnspython".
+	5. Run command "pip install dnspython".
 	6. Run the server side locally
 		a.
 Go to "this_directory"/python_server with the CMD
 		b. run command "python main.py" to start the server.